NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/permissions.md

     });

     it("should FAIL recipient decryption without permission", async function () {
+      // ❌ Missing Recipient Permission:
+      // When transferring encrypted data (like a balance), you must explicitly
+      // grant permission to the recipient using `FHE.allow`, otherwise they
-      const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+      // won't be able to decrypt and see their new balance. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

       const input = await fhevm